Pawel-Zygler/webdriverio-framework/README.md

 MEDIUM
 is total price same as price?
-gitgnore is missing some files to ignore from allure reports attempt 2 to beforeEach HomePage.open();
-kontynuuj test z login z 4 miejsca na stronie, klikając w podwójny dropdown - trudne
+gitgnore is missing some files to ignore from allure reports kontynuuj test z login z 4 miejsca na stronie, klikając w podwójny dropdown - trudne

 HARD
 Set it up so tests run on 40 browsers
 Analyse Kibana integration
-Improve github workflow in CI
+Improve github workflow in CI, it actually passes 10/10 but still fails in actions

 CHANGELOG:
 Implementing commands support reduced github execution time from 2:16s to 1:46s.
 30s reduction.
 Or around 20%.